 Hobbies, creativity, fun

-Another important life aspect worth considering is your “free time” which you should spend wisely and use it for activities that recharge you and make you love your life.
+Another important life aspect worth considering is your “free time”, which you should spend wisely and use for activities that recharge you and make you love your life.

-Whether it’s working on your hobbies, trying new activities that enrich you – like taking some art course you’d like, or traveling, visiting places you’d like to see, and seeking new adventures – this life aspect covers it.
+Whether it’s working on your hobbies, taking some time to draw doodles, trying new activities that enrich you – like taking some art course you’d like, or traveling, visiting places you’d like to see, and seeking new adventures – this life aspect covers it.

 (pssst… no need to brainstorm – here are 25 things you can do by yourself in your free time, plus they don’t cost a thing!)